kaitlynshelby/TCSS450Project/README.md

-# TCSS450Project
+TCSS450 Project - Team 9
-What's In My Fridge App
+What's In My Fridge?
+App

+Features
+- Register as a new user using a custom account
+- Login as an existing user using a custom account
+- Add a new item with its details
+- View the details of an item in the inventory
-Stores and retrieves user data using a webservice.
+- Stores and retrieves user data using a web service

-User sign up and log in using custom accounts is implemented.
+User Stories
+- As a registered user, I can manually add an item to the inventory list.
+- As an unregistered user, I can create an account.
+- As a registered user, I can sign into my account.